Darkelf2024/Darkelf-Browser/Attribution.md

 - **Crypto**: [PyCryptodome](https://www.pycryptodome.org/) (License: [Public Domain](https://github.com/Legrandin/pycryptodome/blob/main/LICENSE))
 - **base64**: [Python Standard Library](https://docs.python.org/3/library/base64.html) (License: [PSF License](https://docs.python.org/3/license.html))
 - **urllib**: [Python Standard Library](https://docs.python.org/3/library/urllib.html) (License: [PSF License](https://docs.python.org/3/license.html))
-- **Other standard libraries**: Refer to their respective documentation
+- **Other standard libraries**: Refer to their respective documentation.

+## Additional Attributions:

+- **DuckDuckGo Search**:
+This browser uses DuckDuckGo search for private and anonymous searches.
+DuckDuckGo is a privacy-focused search engine that does not track your searches or store your personal information.
+Learn more about DuckDuckGo at [DuckDuckGo](https://duckduckgo.com/).

+- **Tor Network Integration**:
+For enhanced privacy and anonymity, this browser offers integration with the Tor network.
+The Tor network helps protect your online privacy by routing your internet traffic through a series of encrypted relays.
+Learn more about the Tor Project at [Tor Project](https://www.torproject.org/).

 ## Explanation:
 This application uses PyQt-WebEngine, which provides Python bindings for Qt WebEngine, and Qt WebEngine, which is provided by The Qt Company under the LGPL license.